 Maybe you know the feeling when you look in your fridge of what to make and realize all the meat is frozen.
 Now you have to not only cook but also defrost before you can even start the meal.
 I still struggle with this, but have started cooking extra meat when I grill chicken or bake fish to use in salads or have as leftovers.
 This has made it easy to add meat to meals without having to cook meat for every meal.

 Soy isn’t for everyone, but for those that do like it there are so many ways to use tofu.
 You can swap eggs for tofu and scramble it with veggies.
 You can add it to stir frys or even pasta dishes.
 There are even desserts made with tofu like this chocolate peanut butter pie.

 There are so many ways to add protein powder, smoothies, protein balls, oatmeal and more.
 There are lots of different types of protein powders.
 Whey, soy and egg based ones have a mild flavor while pea and rice have a stronger flavor.

 Most protein powders today do not contain much sugar, but I like to check if they have added sugars.
 You can also find unsweetened ones if you don’t like the added sweetener taste.
 There are also so many different flavors.
 Vanilla is versatile and works for lots of recipes.
-Need some new ways to protein powder, try peanut butter protein pudding, birthday cake baked oatmeal or protein cookie dough.
+If you need some new ways to use protein powder, try peanut butter protein pudding, birthday cake baked oatmeal or protein cookie dough.

 Including protein in your diet can be done in many different ways.
 Depending on how you prefer to eat, maybe you want a meal with lots of protein or would rather have some protein in your meals and include snacks rich in protein.